 Injury prevention is usually the most overlooked part of a rehabilitation or training program.
 Injury prevention is more than just doing a bit of stretching before and after exercise, training, or competition.
-There are wide a variety of key indicators which have been proven to be related to an increased risk of injury.
+There are wide a variety of key elements which have been proven to increase your risk of suffering a sports injury.

 Some of the main indicators are:

 Previous injury – if you have suffered an previous sports injury, then you are much more likely to suffer another injury, either the same injury again or a completely new injury.
 This is usually because athletes insist on returning to their sport too early, and they have done little or no rehabilitation.
 This results in the damaged tissue being weak, and extra stress being placed on other areas.
 Ever had back pain because you’ve been limping?
 That’s why proper rehabilitation is so important, just resting it until it feels better is not enough.

 Biomechanics – this includes things like flexibility, mobility, balance, stability, movement, etc, and can be easily assessed by a suitable professional.
 Certain deficiencies have been identified which have been proven to increase your risk of injury.
 A biomechanics assessment will identify any areas of weakness or restriction, or just plain dodgy movement ability, and will inform the design of a bespoke injury prevention training program.